NETWORK¶

 - incoming + udp protocol

-- outgoing + no protocol distinction
+- outgoing + protocol unspecified

 - outgoing + tcp protocol